How Fast is that Plant Pulling CO2 From the Atmosphere? Point this Sensor at it to Find Out.

-Urban areas are home to roughly half the world’s population and they account for more than 70 percent of total GHG emissions.
-That’s why NIST has established three Urban Test Beds, where scientists are developing advanced technologies for directly measuring GHG emissions at urban scales.
+Urban areas are home to roughly half the world’s population and they account for more than half of total fossil fuel emissions.
+For this reason, we have established a system of three Urban Test Beds—areas where scientists are developing advanced technologies for directly measuring emissions at small scales in space and time.
 This will make it possible to attribute emissions to specific sources such as individual neighborhoods, traffic corridors, or landfills, and to observe how those emissions change over daily and seasonal cycles.
 This high-resolution information will give stakeholders the timely, accurate information they need to more effectively manage emissions.